-- 1 cup whole wheat flour
+- 1 cup (120 g) whole wheat flour

-- 2 cups bread flour
+- 2 cups (240 g) bread flour

 - 2 teaspoons bread machine or instant yeast

-- Put all ingredients into your bread machine in order listed.
-Set machine on the dough cycle and press start.
-When dough cycle has completed, remove dough to a large bowl (cover tightly) or a gallon zipper lock bag and refrigerate overnight.
+- When the dough cycle completes, remove the dough to a large bowl (cover tightly) or pop the dough into a gallon-sized zippered bag and refrigerate overnight.

 - Divide in half and form each half into a smooth, rounded ball.
-At this point I place each ball into a well oiled pizza pan and cover with plastic wrap.
+At this point, I place each ball into a well-oiled pizza pan and cover with plastic wrap.

 - When the dough has warmed and it looks puffy, preheat oven to 450˚ F.